newst4rt/Lyrify/README.md

 This feature is experimental and may not work with all players.
 It mostly depends on how accurately the data is transmitted to D-Bus.

-### Start
+### Start ~ Print Mode

-After completing the initialization, we will now take a closer look at how to define a layout for displaying lyrics in the terminal.
+Lyrify supports three different methods to print lyrics on the terminal.

-- ***Full-screen*** : *Display lyrics in full-screen on your terminal with automatic scrolling and highlighting.*
+- ***Default*** : *Display lyrics in full-screen on your terminal with automatic scrolling and highlighting.*
   ```bash
   python3 main.py
   ```